saaritsolutions/saarit-finops/saar-core-banking-services/DEMO_STORY_SCRIPTS.md

 #### **Step 3: Save & Verify**
 ```
 Action: Click 'Save Schema'
-Verify: Navigate to /loans/new and the 'Aadhar Number' field appears and is marked required
+Verify: Navigate to http://localhost:3002/loans/new and the 'Aadhar Number' field appears and is marked required
 ```

 **Narration:**
 "*The new field is instantly present in the customer form.
 That change propagated across channels without any developer work.*"

-#### **Step 4: Show Quick Audit & Rollback**
+#### **Step 4: Show Quick Audit & Rollback — Talk track if audit UI not enabled**
 ```
 Show: Change history in Form Builder (who requested, chat transcript, timestamp)
 Action: Click 'Rollback' to revert the change if required
 ```
+Note: If an audit/change-history UI isn't available in this build, describe the audit trail conceptually and show the saved schema JSON before/after as evidence.
+Rollback can be described as re-applying the prior JSON.

 **Narration:**
 "*Every assistant-driven change is auditable — the chat transcript, the generated JSON, and the user who approved it are all recorded.
 Rollback is a single click.*"